Video Conferencing Guide

 Facetime doesn't seem to be compatible with some

-- Obviously, the conference is limited by the speed of
+- The conference is limited by the speed of

-your internet connection, so be prepared to turn off video
+your internet connection, so be prepared to turn your video

 if one or more of the participants is on a limited